-- c. whether the certification body has written methods and procedures for the following tasks and applies them: - 1. annual risk assessment under Article $30a^{\text{bis}}$ paragraph 1, - 2. establishment of a risk-based sampling strategy, sample taking and laboratory analysis of samples, - information exchange with other certification bodies or third parties commissioned by them and with the authorities responsible for enforcement, - 4. conduct of initial and follow-up inspections of the operators subject to their inspections, - 5. application and pursuance of measures taken under Article 32 paragraph 6 in case of irregularities or infringements, - 6. compliance with the provisions of the Federal Act of 19 June 1992179 on Data Protection.
+- a. whether the certification body's standard inspection programme laid down in Article 28 paragraph 2 is complied with; - b. whether the certification body fulfils the requirements laid down in Article 28 paragraph 3; - c. whether the certification body has written methods and procedures for the following tasks and applies them: - 1. annual risk assessment under Article $30a^{bis}$ paragraph 1, - establishment of a risk-based sampling strategy, sample taking and laboratory analysis of samples, - information exchange with other certification bodies or third parties commissioned by them and with the authorities responsible for enforcement, - 4. conduct of initial and follow-up inspections of the operators subject to their inspections, - 5. application and pursuance of measures taken under Article 32 paragraph 6 in case of irregularities or infringements, - compliance with the provisions of the Federal Act of 19 June 1992178 on Data Protection.

-Art.
-33a180 Information system for organic seeds and plant propagating material
+Art. $33a^{179}$ Information system for organic seeds and plant propagating material